Zum Hauptinhalt springen

 Airport

-Jyväskylä Airport is located 21 kilometers north of the city of Jyväskylä and is well suited for arrival or onward travel.
+Jyväskylä Airport is 21 kilometers north of the city and is handy for arriving or traveling onward.

 Pöllöwaari

-Pöllöwaari restaurant in Jyväskylä offers Scandinavian dishes and a wide selection of wines.
-Finnish microbrewery beers and cocktails can also be enjoyed here, and it is possible to hold parties in the restaurant.
+The Pöllöwaari restaurant in Jyväskylä serves Scandinavian dishes alongside a large selection of wines.
+You can also enjoy Finnish microbrewery beers and cocktails here, and the restaurant hosts private parties.

-More information can be found here: www.ravintolapollowaari.fi.
-(The site is only available in Finnish).
+More information here: www.ravintolapollowaari.fi.
+(The site is only available in Finnish.)

 Figaro Restaurant & Bar

-Figaro Restaurant impresses not only with its modern interior, but also with a sumptuous selection of dishes.
-Gluten-free, lactose-free, low-lactose, dairy-free and vegan options are also available.
+Figaro impresses not only with its modern interior but also with a generous menu.
+There are gluten-free, lactose-free, low-lactose, dairy-free and vegan options as well.

-More can be found here: www.figaro.fi.
-(The site is only available in Finnish).
+More here: www.figaro.fi.
+(The site is only available in Finnish.)

 Kahvila Miriam's

-This café enchants its visitors with a romantic and cozy atmosphere.
-The selection of cakes and other pastries is large and you can also have a leisurely breakfast or lunch in the café.
-Salads are also on the menu.
+This café charms its visitors with a romantic, cozy atmosphere.
+The selection of cakes and other pastries is large, and you can also settle in for breakfast or lunch.
+Salads are on the menu too.

-If you want to know more about the café, you will find it here www.miriams.fi/frontpage.
+If you want to know more about the café, look here: www.miriams.fi/frontpage.

 Harry's

-Harry’s is a pub in Jyväskylä created on the English model.
-The interior design is reminiscent of English pubs in old movies and gives the pub a very special charm.
+Harry's is a pub in Jyväskylä built on the English model.
+The interior recalls English pubs from old films and gives the place a charm all of its own.

-You can learn more here: www.harrys.fi/kuvat.
-(The page is only available in Finnish).
+Find out more here: www.harrys.fi/kuvat.
+(The site is only available in Finnish.)

-For health care you can find several doctors and pharmacies in Jyväskylä.
-Some of the pharmacies in the city are “Yliopiston Apteekki”, “Jyväskylän 2nd Uusi Apteekki” and “Jyväskylän12th Kuokkalan Apteekki”.
+For healthcare, Jyväskylä has various doctors and pharmacies.
+Some of the pharmacies in the city are the "Yliopiston Apteekki", the "Jyväskylän 2.
+Uusi Apteekki" and the "Jyväskylän 12.
+Kuokkalan Apteekki".

 Finland is known for its unique nature.
-During a stay in the Jyväskylä Region you can explore and experience Finnish nature first hand.
+During a stay in the Jyväskylä region, you can explore the Finnish outdoors up close.

 Leivonmäki National Park

-Leivonmäki National Park is located in Joutsa, about 70 kilometers southeast of the city of Jyväskylä.
-The 30 km² park is perfect for long hikes.
+Leivonmäki National Park is in Joutsa, about 70 kilometers southeast of Jyväskylä.
+The 30 km² park is excellent for long hikes.

-Visitors can admire moraine, lake and swamp landscapes here.
-In the Rutajärvi lake you can swim or row on it.
+Visitors can admire moraine, lake and bog landscapes.
+You can swim in Lake Rutajärvi or row on it.

-The various trails through the area have different levels of difficulty and the Harjujärvi trail is well suited for wheelchair users.
+The various trails through the area have different levels of difficulty, and the Harjujärvi route is well suited to wheelchair users.

 Pyhä-Häkki National Park

-The oldest tree in Pyhä-Häkki National Park in Saarijärvi is already over 500 years old.
-But in this national park you can find not only old trees, but also abundant marshland.
+The oldest tree in Pyhä-Häkki National Park in Saarijärvi is more than 500 years old.
+But this park isn't only about old trees; there's plenty of bogland too.

-Visitors can walk around the park on one of the circular trails, and in winter there is the possibility of exploring the park on the 1.5-kilometer cross-country ski trail.
+Visitors can follow one of the circular trails, and in winter you can explore the park on the 1.5-kilometer cross-country ski track.

-The South Konnevesi National Park has only existed since 2014.
-Challenging hiking trails and gorgeous views make the park an ideal destination for all hikers and nature lovers.
+Southern Konnevesi National Park has only existed since 2014.
+Challenging hiking trails and the views make the park an ideal destination for hikers and nature lovers.

-On the waters of the national park you can practice water sports and the numerous small islands in the waters are waiting to be explored.
+You can do water sports on the park's waters, and the many small islands out there are waiting to be explored.

 Salamajärvi National Park

-Salamajärvi National Park is located in Kivijärvi.
-It can be explored on different routes and the best starting point for a hike is the Koiransalmi nature information hut.
-Here visitors are also provided with Meals provided.
+Salamajärvi National Park is in Kivijärvi.
+It can be explored along various routes, and the best starting point for a hike is the Koiransalmi nature information hut, where visitors can also get meals.

-In this park there is a possibility to meet reindeer and the landscape is characterized by marshy meadows and rough rocks.
+In this park you may well come across reindeer, and the landscape is marked by boggy meadows and rough rock.

 Nature trails

-In the Jyväskylä Region you can find numerous nature trails.
+The Jyväskylä region has numerous nature trails.
 They vary in length and difficulty.
-Some of them are the following:
+They include:

 • Vaarunvuoret nature trail